 Here is my interview with this Fabulous After 40 Styleblazer.

 Deb: How would you describe your style?

 Alice: I would say my style is classic feminine with a fun twist.
 My style is dependent on my mood, weather, and occasion.
 Work is much more structured, while weekends are very laid back to keep up with my seven-year-old.

 Deb: Has your style changed much over the years?

 Deb: What trends are you currently enjoying.
-Are there trends you wouldn’t touch or are timid about trying?
+Are there trends you wouldn’t touch, or are you timid about trying?

-As for trends I wouldn’t touch, I try to wear things that fit my lifestyle.
-For example, I can’t wear off the shoulder tops and cut-out tops to work so it seems silly to buy one and wear it just on weekends.
+As for trends, I wouldn’t touch them.
+I try to wear things that fit my lifestyle.
+For example, I can’t wear off-the-shoulder tops and cut-out tops to work, so it seems silly to buy one and wear it just on weekends.